shahviraj/esh_ddim_code/README.md

 Other ideas are referenced in the [paper](https://www.arxiv.org/abs/2409.03924).

-If you want to cite this work, please use the following citation:
+If you find this repository helpful, please cite our work!:
 ```bash
 @article{lee2024generating,
   title={Generating High Dimensional User-Specific Wireless Channels using Diffusion Models},